Topics in Middle East History

 The Roman Empire might still have survived if it were not for misgovernment and internal strife.
 Michael Paleologus blinded the legitimate emperor John Lascaris in 1261 and appointed his own son Andronicus II Paleologus as co-emperor, thus establishing the Paleologus dynasty, the last one of the Byzantine Empire.
 Gibbon lists several misdeeds of Michael Paleologus [EG, Chapter LXII, vol. 6, pp. 226-235].
 He gave exclusive possession of the suburb of Galata to the Geneose "in which they ... insulted the majesty of the Byzantine empire" [ibid, p.
 226].
 He forced a union of the Eastern church with the Catholic accepting the supremacy of the Pope and the Catholic dogma but that union did not survive his death in 1282 [ibid, p.
 234].

 By the middle of the 14th century the one mighty Roman Empire consisted of the immediate area around the capital and territorial fragments (including islands) in Greece and Western Asia Minor.
 The commentator to Gibbon provides a list of these places according to the historian Finlay [EG, Chapter LXIII, vol. 6, p.
 261].
-We will describe the final end of the Byzantine empire in the context of the rising Ottoman power in Chapters 8 and 9 but before we leave the subject there are two stories worth narrating.
+We will describe the final end of the Byzantine empire in the context of the rising Ottoman power in Chapter 13 but before we leave the subject there are two stories worth narrating.

 The Geneose territory at Galata proved quite troublesome to the Byzantines and they turned for help to the Venetians.
 A naval battle between the two Italian maritime powers was fought near Constantinople and ended in favor of the Geneose.
 Gibbon notes the irony of the Roman Empire becoming a province of Genoa, a prospect that was averted by the ultimate triumph of Venice.
 [EG, Chapter LXIII, vol. 6, pp. 271-272].